 More than just improved blood sugar levels

-The combination of Bacillus subtilis and L-alanyl-L-glutamine was tested in a smaller study also with regard to Blood lipid values tested.
-After 2 or After taking the preparation for 4 weeks, the researchers were able to detect a reduction in cholesterol and LDL levels in the blood.
+The combination of Bacillus subtilis and L-alanyl-L-glutamine was tested in a smaller study also regarding the blood lipid levels tested.
+After taking the preparation for 2 or 4 weeks, the researchers were able to observe a reduction in cholesterol and LDL levels in the blood.

 Did you know?
-Bacillus subtilis is not a complete anaerobe, meaning that it still survives even when lightly exposed to oxygen.
-This is an advantage over strictly anaerobic bacterial strains, such as Akkermansia, which die at the slightest contact with oxygen
+Bacillus subtilis is not a complete anaerobe, which means that it can survive even with slight contact with oxygen.
+This is an advantage over strict anaerobic bacterial strains, such as Akkermansia, which die at the slightest contact with oxygen

 Possible side effects